Udo/web-app-starter/README.md

 # Web App Starter

-Simple web app starter package, expects to run in a domain's root directory.
+Simple web app starter package, expects to run in a domain's root directory but will run everywhere as long as cfg('url/pretty') is set to false.

 Add this to your nginx config to protect sensitive data directories:

 ```

 	location /private/ {
 		deny all;
 		return 404;